 Be Aware of Scale and Pacing.
 Even for established landscapers, scale and pacing can be one of the most challenging elements of landscape design.
 Scale and pacing have to do with the scope and size of the materials that compose the landscape.
 For instance, many landscapes have tall trees and short plants.
 In addition, the presence of flowers brings in the element of color.
 All of these materials need to be balanced to create a landscape that is aesthetically pleasing.

 Employing each of these tips will greatly assist you in designing a landscape that looks beautiful and also satisfies your needs.
 Keep in mind that becoming a great landscaper takes a great deal of time and practice.
 Be patient as you attempt to use these design elements and learn from any mistakes you make during the process.
+No matter where you are, you can find a professional who can do the landscaping and tree service your garden requires; in California, you can get expert tree service in Vallejo for all your residential and commercial landscaping projects.

 guest post • cc-licensed image by Michael Cheng